 The largest health-at-home bet ever made. $18.5 billion validates the thesis.
 Integration failed because neither company owned the physical layer inside the home.
 The pattern is clear: the market is massive, and the gap is infrastructure.

 Each layer solves a distinct problem.
-Together, they create an integrated system that no single-point solution can match — serving the state, healthcare providers, and families simultaneously from a single presence in the home.
+Together, they create an integrated system that no single-point solution can match — serving the federal government, states, healthcare providers, and families simultaneously from a single presence in the home.

 The resident-facing touchpoint.
 Smart displays and simplified interfaces that connect aging adults to their care network without complexity.
 The communication backbone between healthcare and home.